mariusfeteanu/sogdian-infra/README.md

 ## Cleanup

+I recommend doing the following by hand.
+If you don't want to do that, just source `./script/purge.sh`.

 We need to remove the stacks in the reverse order they were created.
 This includes any stacks created by code pipeline, which in this version just deploys it does not clean up.